camunda-community-hub/bpmn-driven-testing/maven-plugin/README.md

 | springEnabled       | Boolean | Enables Spring based testing                                               | false         |
 | testSourceDirectory | String  | Name of the directory under `target/`, used for the generated test sources | bpmndt        |

+## Recommended versions

 ## Testing
 Beside unit tests, a set of integration tests exist under [src/test/it](src/test/it).
 These tests verify that the Maven plugin works correctly when executed within a Maven build.
-The integration tests are implemented using the [Robot Framework](https://robotframework.org/).
+The integration tests are implemented using the [Robot Framework](https://robotframework.org/) (Java implementation).

 To execute unit and integration tests, run: